Cove Bay & Kincorth Medical Centre is a Training Practice

 CHILD HEALTH SURVEILLANCE

-The first surveillance check is carried out at eight weeks of age by several of our Doctors.
+The first surveillance check is carried out at six weeks of age by several of our Doctors.
 You should receive an invitation for these clinics when your baby is first registered with the practice at birth.
 Please contact Heidi Durno on the usual surgery numbers if you are unsure of your appointment.
 Subsequent checks at eight months and onwards are performed by the health visitors.
 They can be contacted on 01224 846828.

 PATIENT SELF-REFERRAL TO OUT-PATIENT PHYSIOTHERAPY SERVICE IN ABERDEEN